 Jackie works closely with the Board, management, and communications teams to provide current information to the Board of Trade membership and its volunteers.
 Her role involves database management, e-marketing design and delivery, and technology support for staff.
 She works with the member benefits team in providing support through collateral development.
-Jackie is also the recording secretary for the Board of Trade and the Newfoundland & Labrador Angel Network (BOT Capital Project), giving administrative support to the respective Boards.
+Jackie is also the recording secretary for the Board of Trade and provides administrative support to the Board.

 p.
 726-2961, ext.
 9